Scheana & Ariana Tell All On Secret Lesbian Hookup, Bisexual Relationships

 “Oh my God!
 Oh, we were so drunk, oh my God,” Madix laughed.

-Then, Madix explained that the ladies were in Las Vegas for a cheerleading competition with Shay’s mother and sister when Tom Schwartz and Tom Sandoval decided to meet up with them.
-Shay and Madix went off by themselves, and the boys discovered them making out off to the side.
+Then, Madix explained the ladies were in Las Vegas for a cheerleading competition with Shay’s mother and sister when Tom Schwartz and Tom Sandoval decided to meet up with them.
+Shay and Madix went off by themselves, and the boys discovered them making out.

 PHOTOS: Jon Gosselin Takes Kids From Ex Kate Following Child Services Scandal